magento/devdocs/guides/v2.1/payments-integrations/vault/customer-stored-payments.md

 }
 {% endhighlight %}

+## Layout and template

 Next, you need to create the layout to be used for displaying token details.
-You have to specify the token renderer in this layout.
+In this layout, specify the previously created token renderer.

 Example ([vault_cards_listaction.xml]({{site.mage2100url}}app/code/Magento/Braintree/view/frontend/layout/vault_cards_listaction.xml)):